 *Includes reception & conversation

-Ezra Levin most recently served as Associate Director of Federal Policy for Prosperity Now, a national anti-poverty nonprofit.
-Previously, he served as Deputy Policy Director for Congressman Lloyd Doggett (D-TX), Field Director for Doggett’s 2010 reelection campaign, and an AmeriCorps VISTA in the Homeless Services Division of the San Jose Housing Department.
-He holds a Bachelor of Arts from Carleton College and a Master in Public Affairs from the Woodrow Wilson School of Public and International Affairs at Princeton University.
+Ezra Levin Co-founder and co-Executive Director of the Indivisible Project.
+Previously, Ezra worked as a poverty policy wonk and advocate.
+He most recently served as the Associate Director of Federal Policy at Prosperity Now.
+He was Deputy Policy Director for Congressman Lloyd Doggett and an AmeriCorps VISTA in the Homeless Services Division of the San Jose Housing Department.
+He holds a bachelor’s degree from Carleton College and a master’s in public affairs from the Woodrow Wilson School of Public and International Affairs at Princeton University

-Leah Greenberg most recently served as Policy Director for the Tom Perriello for Governor of Virginia campaign.
-She previously managed human trafficking grants and programs as an Investments Manager for Humanity United, served as an Advisor to the State Department’s Quadrennial Diplomacy and Development Review, and worked on Capitol Hill for Congressman Tom Perriello (D-VA).
-She holds a Bachelor of Arts from Carleton College and a Masters in Law and Diplomacy from the Fletcher School at Tufts University.
+Leah Greenberg Co-founder and co-Executive Director of the Indivisible Project.
+She most recently served as Policy Director for the Tom Perriello for Governor of Virginia campaign.
+Previously, she managed the Partnership for Freedom, a $6 million public-private partnership on human trafficking, served as an Advisor to the State Department’s Quadrennial Diplomacy and Development Review process, coordinated interagency engagement for the State Department’s Office to Monitor and Combat Trafficking in Persons, and worked on the Hill for Congressman Tom Perriello.
+She holds a bachelor’s degree from Carleton College and a master’s degree in international affairs from the Fletcher School of Law and Diplomacy at Tufts University.